Qdrant API on YDB

 Use as a Qdrant base URL for IDE agents or apps; vectors persist in YDB.Key features

-- Qdrant‑compatible endpoints (collections, points, search)
+- Qdrant‑compatible endpoints (collections, points, search/query aliases)

 - Batch upserts and batch deletes for bulk operations

-- Per‑tenant isolation via X‑Tenant‑Id header
+- Namespace isolation via api-key with optional X‑Tenant‑Id suffix

 - Collection last access tracking for tenant management